deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 # Step 4

 Add internationalization data with addLocaleData.
 In the first step we have to load the locale data for languages we want to support.
 This data is provided by react-intl.
-The locale data is added by calling addLocaleData().

 Add these lines to app.js: